 In March 2016, the FASB issued ASU 2016-06, Derivatives and Hedging (Topic 815), Contingent Put and Call Options in Debt Instruments ("ASU 2016-06"), which clarifies the requirements for assessing whether contingent call and put options that can accelerate the payment of principal on debt instruments are clearly and closely related to their debt hosts.
 ASU 2016-06 is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of ASU 2016-06 on its financial statements and disclosures.
+The Company does not currently expect this standard to have a material effect on its financial statements and disclosures upon adoption.

 In March 2016, the FASB issued ASU 2016-09, Compensation-Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), which simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 ASU 2016-09 is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of ASU 2016-09 on its financial statements and disclosures.
+The Company does not currently expect this standard to have a material effect on its financial statements and disclosures upon adoption.